SelasiEtch/MPPT_Comparison_Final/docs/report.md

 ## 2. State of the Art & Its Limitations

 Currently, the most efficient MPPT systems are those that employ a hybrid model to merge artificial intelligence with optimization techniques; with a key example being ANFIS (Adaptive Neuro Fuzzy Inference System) which is essentially takes the key benefits of existing Fuzzy Inference Systems (FIS) (the ability to work with uncertain inputs and without complex mathematical models) and combines that with the accelerated learning capability of artificial neural networks (ANN) to (in real-time) optimize and detemine the fuzzy rules that drive the output of the system.
 The limits of the ANFIS approach are mainly due to how they gather their inputs.
-For ANFIS MPPT systems that rely on irradiance and temperature sensing, the cost of irradiance sensors can be costly; and in all cases the key tradeoff is design complexity.
+For ANFIS MPPT systems that rely on irradiance and temperature sensing, the cost of irradiance sensors can be costly; and in all cases the key tradeoff is with the improvements that it provides over most other approachesdesign complexity.

 ## 3. Novelty & Rationale